particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 information on managing system firmware, check out the [system firmware guide](/guide/tools-and-features/system-firmware/).

+{{#if electron}}
 ### SIM Card
+As mentioned earlier in this guide, in order for a device to succesfully connect to a cell tower, it relies on an active SIM Card.
+This test verifies the state of the SIM and reports back on whether it is currently active or not.

 ### Cellular Network
+Particle is a mobile virtual network operator (MVNO) that enables Particle SIM cards to connect to cell towers from a variety of carriers around the world.
+This test verifies that the active SIM card in the device has a healthy data session with a cell tower.

+{{/if}}

 ### Particle Cloud
 When running the test suite, the Particle Cloud services most relevant